glassbeadsoftware/snapmail/README.md

 ![sshot](https://github.com/glassbeadsoftware/snapmail/blob/master/assets/snapmail-ui.png)

 This is the repository for the native application (Electron).
-See [snapmail-rsm](https://github.com/glassbeadsoftware/snapmail-rsm) for holochain backend or [snapmail-ui](https://github.com/glassbeadsoftware/snapmail-ui) for web frontend source code.
+See [snapmail-rsm](https://github.com/glassbeadsoftware/snapmail-rsm) for holochain backend source code.

 ## Installation